-I will use Win32 to make the game for the desktop first so that I can get the game off the ground and I can share it by creating a .exe (executable) file.
-Windows has gone the way of the “app” which is harder to share unless I put it on the Windows Store, but luckily you can still make apps that run without resorting to this.
+I initially used Win32 to make the game for the desktop first so that I can get the game off the ground and I can share it by creating a .exe (executable) file.
+Windows has gone the way of the “app” – so I have started using UWP which will work on a Windows desktop and Xbox.

 I am aiming to make the game available on other systems.
 Visual Studio can be used to create for other operating systems.
 I was also planning to play with Unity 3D as well to see how easy or hard it was to do so – Unity can also port to other systems including mobile devices.
 I also want to use Xcode as well to learn how to create apps for Mac OS/X.